Last Update: May 2020

 45 Episodes/TV Movies

 First published in 1950 across various American newspapers.
-Charles M. Schulz’ Charlie Brown and Peanuts has become one of the most famous comic strips in popular culture.
-Mixing intelligent comedy with the inner most fears, joy and anxieties of childhood.
+Charles M. Schulz’ Charlie Brown and Peanuts have become one of the most famous comic strips in popular culture.
+Mixing intelligent comedy with the innermost fears, joy and anxieties of childhood.
 While challenging old fashioned views of psychology, development and acceptance.
 Ultimately creating characters that have burned themselves into modern pop culture.
 With 18,000 comic strips translated into over 21 different languages in 75 countries.
 And while some argue that many of the films listed are ‘TV Specials’.
-Cultural impact alone ensured Charlie Brown and Peanuts made our list.
+The cultural impact alone ensured Charlie Brown and Peanuts made our list.

 We also love The Simpsons